saku-kaarakainen/blockchain-tutorial-go-gin/README.md

-# web-service-gin
+# blockchain-tutorial-go-gin

-just a hello world project to learn golang
+My attempt to learn golang and gin by doing this app.